lingtalfi/kam/README.md

 but most of the code is implicitly handled internally by objects such as the Layout object.

-For instance in the pseudo code above, we can imagine that the templates of the widgets are set automatically byt he layout, based on their names, and that there is also a default loader (object which converts the name of a template into an actual template string), and a default renderer (object that injects the variables into the template and returns the rendered result) injected automatically by the Layout.
+For instance in the pseudo code above, we can imagine that the templates of the widgets are set automatically by the layout, based on their names, and that there is also a default loader (object which converts the name of a template into an actual template string), and a default renderer (object that injects the variables into the template and returns the rendered result) injected automatically by the Layout.